-The internet and mobile technology have brought about a great many developments.
-These innovations have combined to change our business landscape and make remote working a lot easuer.
+Remote working has been brought about, in large part by the internet and developments in mobile technology.
+These innovations have combined to change our business landscape and make remote working a lot easier.

 But technology does not stay still